Dietary Aide Salary

 Popular Skills for Dietary Aide

 Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, skills in Dietary Aide, Dietetics, Cleaning, and Customer Service are correlated to pay that is above average.
+Most notably, skills in Dietary Aide, Dietetics, Sanitation, and Cleaning are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include dishwasher.
 Most people skilled in Customer Service are similarly competent in Cleaning.

 Pay by Experience Level for Dietary Aide